codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 Contains either an array of validation rules as described in :ref:`validation-array` or a string containing the name of a validation group, as described in the same section.
-Described in more detail below.
+See also :ref:`model-setting-validation-rules`.

 $validationMessages
 ^^^^^^^^^^^^^^^^^^^

 Contains an array of custom error messages that should be used during validation, as described in :ref:`validation-custom-errors`.
-Described in more detail below.
+See also :ref:`model-setting-validation-rules`.

 $skipValidation
 ^^^^^^^^^^^^^^^